tmikeschu/career-development-curriculum/module_one/strengths_reflection_session.md

 [Slides for this session](https://docs.google.com/presentation/d/1lYiWl7gyoViF-ln4m_LY-Jx8wFcRAvJ428ivR8MU0sc/edit?usp=sharing)

 ### Objectives
+* Understand how what constitutes a strength
-* Understand how strengths are developed...
+* Understand how to develop a strength
+* Reflect on StrengthsFinder results
+* Create goals for your professional development at Turing

 ### Deliverable
 Complete this [reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_reflection_guidelines.md) in your own gist and DM it to Allison.
 If you would like to schedule a coaching session with her, please indicate that in your DM to her.